brgltd/casper-rust/README.md

 ## Short Description

-The project emphasis is to develop smart contract in Casper using the Rust programming language.
+The project emphasis is to develop smart contracts in Casper using the Rust programming language.

 The emphasis is not on how to setup local environments or configurations.